Call our licensed agents toll free 844.855.0163

 Source: National Flood Insurance Program

-For those in higher-risk areas (Zones V and A), the flood insurance cost depends on your home's size, construction, location and your deductible.
+For those in higher-risk areas (Zones V and A), flood insurance cost depends on your home's size, construction, location and your deductible.

 The other way to lower costs is to increase your deductible.
-The minimum deductible for flood insurance is $1,000, and the maximum deductible is $10,000.
+The minimum deductible for flood insurance is $1,000, and the maximum is $10,000.
 You can save up to 40% on your premiums by increasing your deductible.

 For those in the riskiest areas, the savings realized by increasing to a $10,000 deductible would make up the added cost in less than three years.

-How do you buy flood insurance
+How to buy flood insurance

 Because the price for NFIP policies is standard, there is no comparison shopping.
 So, the only issue is how much coverage to buy.
-Coverage amounts are capped at $250,000 for your dwelling and $100,000 for your personal possessions, so if your home and its contents are worth less, you can buy lower limits, which would cost less.
+Coverage amounts are capped at $250,000 for your dwelling and $100,000 for your possessions, so if your home and its contents are worth less, you can buy lower limits, which would cost less.

 Private flood insurance can supplement or replace an NFIP policy, providing coverage for the house, outdoor property, detached structures, swimming pools and basements.
-You would purchase a policy by contacting these companies and finding out what coverage limits are offered and making sure you get limits high enough to cover your home and personal possessions.
-Private flood insurance policies typically have limits of $500,000, $1 million or $5 million for dwelling coverage and a range from $250,000 to $1 million for personal items.
-So be sure to compare policies with limits that best match the value of your home and its contents.
-Just like standard home insurance, compare identical coverage limits to see who offers the best price.
+You can purchase a policy by contacting these companies, finding out what coverage limits are offered, and ensuring you get limits high enough to cover your home and personal possessions.

 Where to buy flood insurance